tariqelb/libft/README.md

-# Libft a library that content a set of some C standard functions reimplimented and othres basic functions to use in 42 cursus project.
+# Libft a library that content a set of some C standard functions reimplemented and othres basic functions to use in 42 cursus project.

-This is the first project in 42 cursus, the aim is to impliment a  collecion of functions that i will be used in other project.
+This is the first project in 42 cursus, the aim is to implement a  collecion of functions that i will be used in other project.

 ## Table of contents